alex-ferener/wireguard-on-amazon-linux-2/README.md

 - `wg-quick up wg0` to connect
 - `wg-quick down wg0` to disconnect

-At this point all traffic should be routed through EC2
+At this point all traffic should be routed through EC2.
+If you want to split the traffic, replace 0.0.0.0/0 with specific CIDRs (eg: 172.30.0.0/16) and only that range will be tunneled.